Things to Do in Bowling

 Find your starting line to fun!

-What's open in BGKY?
-We have the yellow light signaling a cautious reopening as all BGKY attractions including the National Corvette Museum and Lost River Cave are open.
+We have the yellow light signaling a careful reopening and if you've given travel the green light, BGKY is open!
 Embrace nature at the Baker Arboretum or hit the trails at Shanty Hollow Lake while being safely social distanced.
 All City and County parks including Aviation Heritage Park are open for use of trails, water access, disc golf courses and green spaces in addition to park playgrounds.
-Retail shopping partners are ready to welcome you (please, masks are required indoors), and restaurants are currently allowed to offer limited indoor dining plus carryout or delivery.
+Retail shopping partners are ready to welcome you (please, masks are required indoors), and restaurants are currently at 60% indoor dining plus carryout or delivery.
 Bookmark our Covid-19 Resources page for the most up-to-date information regarding our hospitality partners. #MaskUpKentucky

 See why Bowling Green is "Geared for fun" at the well-known spots like the National Corvette Museum and the GM Corvette Assembly Plant, where you can get a behind-the-scenes look at an American classic, both the car and the dedicated work force, once tours resume!
 If you're geared for speed, get behind the wheel or in the passenger seat at the NCM Motorsports Park, where there's even family-friendly fun at the Kartplex.